DESIGN DESTINATION: HOW TRAVEL INSPIRES DESIGN

 CL: The Key things to look for is the lifestyle and dress attitudes of the natives, if they have an interesting approach to style and an interesting in art especially in public spaces, chances are you will be inspired.

 RSTP: How different is researching a destination online versus wandering there in real life?

 CL: Real life is usually so much better, you have to feel the pulse, the rhythms of a place to truly get the feel and experiences, things you can’t get in pictures which nowadays is usually so edited the loose the nuances of a pace.

 RSTP: What has been your favorite design element brought home from a trip?

 CL: Cow skin!
 I am crazy about cow skin rugs, can’t have enough.

-CL: Don't try to fit all your travel designs and memorabilia in one room or space.
-Usually, a little goes a long way.
-And, always remember that location should lead in design.
-Wall to wall carpet and heavy damask drapes work in cold climates, but not in tropical 90 degree weather.
+CL: Don’t try to fit all your travel designs and memorabilia in one room or space usually a little goes a long way.
+And always remember that location should lead in design.
+Wall to wall carpet and heavy damask drapes work in cold climates, but not in tropical 90 degrees weather.

 RSTP: How do you know when you’ve gone overboard with an inspiration or trend?

 CL: You know you have gone over board when you yourself can’t even remember what was your inspiration, too many different looks in the same space.
 Edit edit is usually a good thing.